Machinarchy/Machinarchy/README.md

 Our goal is simple:

-To build a financial data company that operates like a self-driving system —
+To build a mission-critical data company that operates like a self-driving system —
 where machines design, reason, and execute end-to-end.

 ---